The-SQL/sdp/README.md

 # 📚 OSLearn (OSL) – Open-Source Language Learning Platform

-**OSLearn** is a community-driven platform where anyone can create, upload, and share language courses.
+**OSLearn**
-From popular languages to rare or constructed ones, OSLearn supports vocabulary drills, grammar lessons, and pronunciation guides — all in an open, collaborative environment.
+A community-driven language learning platform where anyone can create, upload, and share language courses.
+It supports vocabulary drills, grammar lessons, and pronunciation guides, allowing learners to study any language — even rare or constructed ones — in a collaborative, open-source environment.
 ---

 ## ✨ Features